jmnarloch/cassandra-kafka-log/README.md

 ## Setup

-Add the Spring Boot starter to your project:
+Add the library to your project dependencies:

 ```xml
 <dependency>